tjcchen/jsbridge-review/README.md

 ```
  [webView stringByEvaluatingJavaScriptFromString:@"handleNativeValue('message from native code')"];
 ```
-3. Finally, the message 'message from native code' is successfully passed to FE webview
+3. Finally, the message 'message from native code' is being successfully passed to FE webview

 ## License
 MIT License